-You can report an abuse of this policy to either the Vice President for Student Affairs and Dean of Students, the Provost and Vice President for Academic Affairs, the Assistant Vice President for Human Resources, the Assistant Vice President of Information Technology Services, or the Director of Campus Safety.
+You can report an abuse of this policy to either the Assistant Vice President for Student Affairs and Dean of Students, the Provost and Vice President for Academic Affairs, the Assistant Vice President for Human Resources, the Vice President for Information and Technology, or the

+Director of Campus Safety.
 When reporting abuse of this policy it will help to include copies of any document or communication that is relevant as well as dates and times of the occurrence, etc.